vincreins/28736907/README.rmd

 commit_clean <- commit %>% filter(!grepl("EU", Country))
 ```

-Some basic statistics which show the effect on the allocation/commitment of being a EU member state
+Here are some basic statistics that illustrate the impact of EU membership on allocation and commitment levels.

 ```{r}